n8rob/al-qasida/data_processing/README.md

 ### Download of FLORES

-To download and situate FLORES-200 (or more accurately, its living counterpart, FLORES+), please visit this [OLDI HuggingFace repo](https://huggingface.co/datasets/openlanguagedata/flores_plus) and follow instructions for download.
+To download and situate FLORES-200 (or its living counterpart, FLORES+), please visit this [FLORES GitHub repo](https://github.com/facebookresearch/flores/blob/main/flores200/README.md) and follow instructions for download.

 Once you have downloaded the datasets, please organize them in the `./bitexts` directory so the files look like `./bitexts/flores200_dataset/devtest/<XXX>.devtest`, where `<XXX>` represents the FLORES code of each